519 Easton Road, Riegelsville, PA 18077, USA

 • Zero Trust is a clearly defined, managed and continuously evolving process, it is not the random application of technology.

-• Finally, most organizations cannot implement zero trust because they are not utilizing discovery technologies that provide the scope, accuracy and quality of data that will be required as a foundation for Zero Trust activities.
-An enterprise-level discovery process that covers 100% of physical and virtual endpoints, servers, installed and cloud software, application and SBOM vulnerabilities, and more is essential and mandatory.
-Many discovery tools are focused on supporting a particular function like license management or security and in the end, are too restricted for the wide-ranging but stringent requirements of Zero Trust Architecture.
+• Finally, most organizations can’t successfully implement Zero Trust because the discovery tools that they are using don’t provide the scope, accuracy and quality of data that is required as the foundation for Zero Trust activities.
+It’s essential to leverage an enterprise-level discovery process that covers 100% of physical and virtual endpoints, servers, locally-installed and cloud-based software, application and SBOM-level vulnerabilities, and more.
+Many discovery tools are designed to support a particular function like software license management or security, and in the end, are too restricted for the wide-ranging but stringent requirements of Zero Trust Architecture.

 Implementing a Zero Trust Architecture Initiative